 1965 started with the release of Dear Dad b/w Lonely School Days (Chess 1926, March 1965).
 While the funny Dear Dad was also used for the upcomming album, this version of Lonely School Days was a long time rarity until re-released in the Nineties.

 Still building on Chuck's success in England, the next Chess album was called Chuck Berry in London (Chess LP-1495, April 1965 ).
 And although the U.S. cover included a big note Recorded in England, this was only true for eight of the songs included.
 Except for Dear Dad and Night Beat all recordings on this album were brand new (although some songs were known before by other artists): My Little Love-Light, She Once Was Mine, After It's Over, I Got a Booking, His Daughter Caroline, You Came a Long Way From St. Louis, St. Louis Blues, Jamaica Farewell, Butterscotch, The Song of My Love, Why Should We End This Way, and I Want to Be Your Driver.
-Important for collectors is that both She Once Was Mine and Jamaica Farewell were included in shortened versions on the original Mono Chuck Berry in London album.
-All re-releases of this album, whether on LP or on CD contained the full length versions of the two songs.
+Important for collectors is that the UK version of this album (Chess CRL-4005) contained a slightly shortened version of She Once Was Mine and a different take/mix of Jamaica Farewell.
 The album has been reissued with additional material recorded live in England 1964.

 In June 1966 Chuck Berry left Chess Records after having worked for them eleven years.
 The same month Chess published the last of Chuck Berry's original Chess releases: Ramona Say Yes b/w Lonely School Days (Chess 1963, image shows the picture cover of the German issue).
 For collectors this is another important record since Ramona Say Yes was not available in other form until the late Eighties.
 Lonely School Days is important, because this version is a completely different recording than the one issued on Chess 1926 one year earlier.
 And of interest is that Chess 1963 was also published with the 1956 version of Havana Moon instead of Lonely School Days.